tradovate/example-api-faq/docs/HowToHandleRequestLimits.md

 * Instead of the typical response, you receive a response with the `p-ticket` and `p-time` fields.
 The server has determined that a threshold has been reached and issues the time penalty response.

->Note: *If you receive an object with a `p-captcha` field, this means a third party application cannot complete the request and clients should be directed to try again in an hour.*
+>**Note**: *If you receive an object with a `p-captcha` field, this means a third party application cannot complete the request and clients should be directed to try again in an hour.*

 To handle the above scenario, we simply need to use the p-time field to determine the time in seconds before we can make a request again.
 When we retry the request we should include p-ticket as an additional field in the request body (including the original body fields).